Most home runs in a single season by team

 Royals: Jorge Soler (2019) and Salvador Perez (2021), 48

 Perez and Soler were teammates in Kansas City from 2017-21, and they are far ahead of any other Royals, as no other player in team history has had more than 38 homers in a season.
 First came Soler, who picked up the slack in a major way when Perez missed the entire 2019 season due to an elbow injury.
 Soler’s breakout came out of nowhere, as he never had more than 12 homers in a season from 2014-18.
-Two years later, Perez had his own breakout year, setting the all-time AL/NL record for most home runs by a catcher in a season.
+Two years later, Perez matched Soler's total, setting a single-season mark (broken by Cal Raleigh in 2025) for homers by a catcher (among players who played at least 50% of their games at catcher in that season).

 Runner-up: Mike Moustakas, 38 (2017)